YWCA Metro Vancouver opened its doors in 1897 to provide housing and services to women arriving in Vancouver in search of education or employment.

 Today, we have a much broader focus, but we've kept our name because it's a part of our legacy.
 The YWCA today is inclusive and provides support regardless of religion, race, age or gender.

-After nearly 125 years supporting women and families as they pursue their dreams and goals, YWCA Metro Vancouver is now one of the province’s largest and most diversified non-profit organizations.
-And while we continuously evolve to meet the changing needs of our community, we remain committed to our overarching vision: to achieve women's equality.
+After 125 years supporting women and families as they pursue their dreams and goals, YWCA Metro Vancouver is now one of the province’s largest and most diversified non-profit organizations.
+And while we continuously evolve to meet the changing needs of our community, we remain committed to our overarching vision: We boldly envision a just and equitable world for women, families and allies.

 The organization’s original location was a cottage at 633 Homer Street.